These survival snare traps will help you hunt for food and set up your own perimeter defense in the wild!

 Tracker’s Field Guide: A Comprehensive Manual for Animal Tracking

 Check out this tracking guide for training from tracking expert Jim Lowery.
 He shares illustrations, track measurements, a glossary of tracking terms and more from his intensive research experience.

 Mammal Tracks & Sign: A Guide to North American Species

 This guide shares all you need to know about tracking mammals to find the best location for your snare traps.
 From anecdotes to track and trail illustrations, you’ll be prepared to head out on your own to track mammals in North America.

-This post was originally published in January 2017 and has been updated for accuracy and relevancy.
+Editor’s Note: This post was originally published on March 26, 2018, and has been updated for quality and relevancy.